Top universities in Japan 2025: top 150

 Kyoto University has about 22,000 students, 10 faculties, 18 graduate schools, 13 research institutes and 21 research and educational centres.

-The university was initially made up of colleges in law, medicine, letters, and science and engineering.
+The university was initially comprised of colleges in law, medicine, letters, and science and engineering.
 Within two years, the university opened a library and a hospital.
 Later, it established departments of economics, agriculture and humanities, and the first graduate school was launched in the mid-20th century.

 Best universities in Asia